-- G. What Explains the Shape of the Term Structure? - 1.
-The unbiased expectations theory says that the term structure is determined by an investor's expectations about future interest rates. - 2.
-The liquidity preference theory suggests that investors require liquidity premiums (additional returns) to compensate them for buying securities that expose them to a greater risk of fluctuating interest rates. - 3.
-The market segmentation theory is built on the notion that legal restrictions and personal preferences limit investment choices to certain ranges of maturities and therefore affect the rates of return required in each range.
+- 1. The unbiased expectations theory says that the term structure is determined by investors' expectations about future interest rates. - 2.
+The liquidity preference theory proposes that investors require liquidity premiums (additional returns) to compensate them for buying securities that expose them to a greater risk of changes in market value due to fluctuating interest rates. - 3.
+The market segmentation theory proposes that legal restrictions and personal preferences limit investment choices to certain ranges of maturities.
+Thus, the interest rate observed is determined solely by supply and demand conditions for securities of a given maturity.